Food Handler Requirements by State

 ---|---|

-Alabama | No, but it is recommended and some counties or municipalities may require it. |
+Alabama | No, but Jefferson and Mobile counties require it. |

 Alaska | Yes |

-Arkansas | No, but it is recommended and some counties or municipalities may require it. |
+Arkansas | No, but it is recommended and your employer may require it. |

-Colorado | No, but it is recommended and some counties or municipalities may require it. |
+Colorado | No, but it is recommended and your employer may require it. |

-Connecticut | No, but it is recommended and some counties or municipalities may require it. |
+Connecticut | No, but it is recommended and your employer may require it. |

-Delaware | No, but it is recommended and some counties or municipalities may require it. |
+Delaware | No, but it is recommended and your employer may require it. |

-Florida | No, but it is recommended and some counties or municipalities may require it. |
+Florida | No, but it is recommended and your employer may require it. |

-Georgia | No, but it is recommended and some counties or municipalities may require it. |
+Georgia | No, but it is recommended and your employer may require it. |

 Hawaii | Yes |